-The School of Agricultural Sciences offers advanced courses for the Master of Science degree with a major in forestry.
-In addition, curricula are available which permit graduate students with an interest in forestry to pursue their interest in Doctor of Philosophy degree programs in other units, including Agricultural Sciences.
+The School of Agricultural Sciences offers advanced courses for the Master of Science degree in Forestry.
+In addition, curricula are available which permit graduate students with an interest in forestry to pursue a Doctor of Philosophy degree program in other units, including the Ph.D. in Agricultural Sciences.

 - A minimum grade point average of 2.7 is required for admission (A = 4.0).
 A grade point average of 2.7 or higher is required for stipend eligibility when available.